mw201608/rlib/README.md

 ## rlib

-R library of basic set of tools.
+An R library of functional utilities for data analysis and visualization.

 ### Installation
 ```